-The Marriott Bonvoy American Express Card is the best – and only – hotel co-branded credit card in Canada.
-It’s a solid card that rewards you heavily for staying at Marriott properties, offers an annual free night certificate, and has plenty of redemption options.
-If you’re looking for a credit card that will let you collect points for future hotel stays, a handful of other cards fit the bill.
-We’re breaking them all down below.
+The Marriott Bonvoy American Express Card is the best hotel credit card in Canada, as well as the only hotel-branded option.
+It's a solid card that rewards you heavily for staying at Marriott properties, offers an annual free night certificate, and has plenty of redemption options.

 Key Takeaways

-- The only co-branded hotel credit card is the Marriott Bonvoy American Express.
+- There aren't many hotel credit cards to choose from in Canada, and the only co-branded hotel card is the Marriott Bonvoy American Express Card.

-- Cards that earn American Express Membership Rewards are excellent alternatives to earn points that you can redeem for hotel stays.
+- Cards that earn American Express Membership Rewards offer excellent opportunities to earn points that can be redeemed for hotel stays.

 Never miss an amazing deal again + get our bonus 250+ page eBook for FREE.
 Join 50,000 other Canadians who receive our weekly newsletter – learn more.